sixcious/url-incrementer/README.md

 - "The Incrementer's Toolkit" Open up to 100 incremented tabs at once or generate 10,000 incremented links in 1 second!
 - Increment [+] Decrement [-]
 - Next [>] Prev [<]
-- Browser Shortcuts
+- Chrome Shortcuts
 - Internal Keyboard and Mouse Button Shortcuts
 - "1-Click" Increment [+] Decrement [-] Button Extensions for Your Toolbar (Available on the Chrome Web Store)
-- Save URLs for faster incrementing!
+- Save URLs for faster incrementing.
 URLs are saved as cryptographic hashes, just like how websites save your passwords
-- Custom URLs: Enter your own customized list of URLs to increment or play a slideshow with!
+- Custom URLs: Enter your own customized list of URLs to increment or play a slideshow with
 - Shuffle URLs: Make it fun and have the next URLs you see be randomized!
-- Error Skipping: 404 Page Not Found, 3XX Redirects, 4XX Client Errors, 5XX Server Errors, and any other codes you want!
+- Error Skipping: 404 Page Not Found, 3XX Redirects, 4XX Client Errors, 5XX Server Errors, and any other codes you want
-- So Many Options: Alphanumeric Incrementing, Change how URLI pre-selects the number to increment... and more!
+- So Many Options: Alphanumeric Incrementing, Change how URLI pre-selects the number to increment... and more
 - Safe, Open Source, Lightweight (Under 190KiB!), No Ads, No Bloat, and No permissions required for most functionality

 ** Download Incrementing is an optional and experimental feature that is designed to be used with Auto.
-URLI can use its Auto-Incrementing capabilities to offer you a unique and flexible "Auto Incrementer Downloader" (think a simple "Down em all" that runs automatically)!
+URLI can use its Auto-Incrementing capabilities to offer you a unique and flexible "Auto Incrementer Downloader" (think a simple "Down them all" that runs automatically)!
 It's still rough around the edges, and very much still in BETA.
 Thank you for being patient as this feature continues to be improved!

 # Coming Soon in Version 6.0 (8/8/2018)
-- Save URLs - URLI can now finally remember your favorite URL patterns and intervals you set so you don't have to go into Setup each time.
+- Save URLs - Save your favorite URLs' settings (selection, interval, and so on) so you don't have to go into Setup each time.
 It's completely optional ("opt-in"), you can check the Save checkbox if you want to save a URL Profile.
 To protect your privacy to the highest standard, URLs will be saved just like the industry standard is for saving passwords: as cryptographic hashes.
 We use the PBKDF2 algorithm with an HMAC SHA-512, a randomly generated salt, and a high number of iterations.
 - "The Incrementer's Toolkit" - 1.
 Open a range of up to 100 incremented tabs in your browser or 2.
 Generate a list of incremented URL links and download them as an HTML file for easy navigation!
 - Multi-Incrementing - A long-requested feature!
 Increment up to 3 parts of the URL...at the same time!!!
 Click the Multi near Selection and then click Accept. + - Buttons will show in the UI.
 Great for year/month/day URLs!
 - AUTO Repeat Mode - Loops back to the starting URL and repeats!